 Squirrels of North America

-In 1803, U.S. President Jefferson ordered two officers, Colonel Meriwether Lewis and Captain William Clark, to undertake an expedition across the North American West.
-The purpose of this journey was to describe the area, which was unknown to the white man, and to possibly find an easy access to the American West Coast.
+In 1803, American President Thomas Jefferson (1743-1826) ordered two army captains, Meriwether Lewis (1774-1809) and William Clark (1770-1838), to undertake an expedition across the western part of the North American continent, from the Mississippi River to the Pacific Ocean.
+The main purposes of this journey were to describe this vast area, which was unknown to the white man in those days, and to find an easy access to the west coast, which would make it easier to open the area to trade and settlement.

-During their three-year long expedition, Lewis and Clark sent various items to President Jefferson in Washington.
-Among these was a parcel, containing a small animal which they had encountered on the prairie.
+During their three-year long expedition, Lewis described countless plants and animals, many of which were new to science.
+Various items were sent to President Jefferson in Washington, among these a parcel, which contained a small animal that the two captains had encountered on the prairie.
 They found that the warning call of this animal sounded like a dog, so they labelled the parcel, “Wild dog of the prairie.”

 Dog mouse of the prairie